crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression introduced in 4.2.3 that prevented primary key lookups with parameter placeholders from working in some cases.

 - Fixed an issue resulting wrongly in a `RED` ``sys.health.health`` state for healthy partitions with less shards configured than the actual partitioned table.